Astera-org/easylog/README.md

 # EasyLog

-A Simple & Easy Logger for Go(golang).
+A Simple & Easy Logging package for Go(golang).
 EasyLog is highly stable and thread-safety because it uses built-in [log](https://godoc.org/log) package in Go.

 ## Installation